djangoflow/djangoflow-examples/simple_chat/frontend-flutter/packages/chat/README.md

 - [x] Install and run local backend server for [django-df-chat](https://github.com/djangoflow/django-df-chat), please follow steps in [README](https://github.com/djangoflow/djangoflow-examples/tree/main/simple_chat/backend-django#readme) to run the example backend for django. **It is very important to [create superusers](https://github.com/djangoflow/djangoflow-examples/tree/main/simple_chat/backend-django#readme) to login via the email, password in this example app.**
 - [x] (**Skip if already generated**) Generate OpenAPI client repository from local server by using the following command `sh ./tools/generate-openapi.sh -l` and this will create a `openapi` package in [openapi package](../openapi/) directory.
 Add `openapi` package in `pubspec.yaml`, Also make sure you've added `openapi` package in `dependency_overrides:` section to override it.
 (Note: You must re-generate this everytime schema/endpoint changes from backend/server side)
 - [x] Install melos if you haven't yet by running `dart pub global activate melos`
-- [x] Generate api_repository,freezed, json_serializable, auto_route etc files by running `melos bs` at root directory (you must regenerate this whenever openapi changes).
+- [x] Generate api_repository,freezed, json_serializable, auto_route etc files by running `melos bs` at root directory of frontend-flutter (you must regenerate this whenever openapi changes).

-- [x] Follow TODO comments for [auth_cubit.dart](packages/chat/lib/features/authentication/blocs/auth_cubit.dart)
+## RUNNING THE APP

+Run `flutter pub get` and after that `flutter pub run` to run the project.

 ## Organising